shimataro/webtaku/README.md

 ### when your system has no GUI, use virtual frame buffer

+    # terminal 1: run Xvfb ("-noreset" option is necessary to avoid memory leaks)
+    Xvfb :0 -noreset
+    # terminal 2: generate image
+    DISPLAY=:0 webtaku "http://example.com/" >output.ppm

+    # in Ubuntu, xvfb-run can be used to generate image in one-liner
-    # use "--output" option because xvfb-run redirects stderr to stdout
+    # note: use "--output" option because xvfb-run redirects stderr to stdout
-    # ("-noreset" option is necessary to avoid memory leaks of xvfb)
     xvfb-run --auto-servernum --server-args="-noreset" webtaku --output=output.png "http://example.com/"

 ### "--accept-language" to set acceptable languages list